Denis172003/stream-deck-arduino/README.md

    - Support for connecting hardware components.

 3. **Buttons with displays mounted in 3D-printed enclosures**
    - Each button is covered by a display that shows a representative image.
 The display is mounted in a 3D-printed enclosure that positions it above the button.
 Pressing the button sends a command to the Arduino to execute the specified function.

+4. **Multiplexer (TCA9548A)**
+   - Expands the number of I2C devices that can be connected.
+   - Allows the Arduino to control multiple displays by enabling communication with one display at a time.

+5. **Potentiometer**
+   - Adjusts the computer’s volume.
+   - Provides an analog input to the Arduino, which then translates it into volume control commands for the computer.

-4. **Electrical Connections**
+6. **Electrical Connections**
    - Wires for power and communication between components.

 ![image](https://github.com/user-attachments/assets/c41dbc2f-dc8c-4e62-a33d-29b5267dd0df)